 Georgetown Law uses Fuze for its web conferencing.
 Fuze is a key component of the Law Center's Academic and Business Continuity Strategy, the goal of which is to support classes and meetings in the event of an emergency closure.

 To create a Fuze account, browse to https://www.fuzebox.com and click the Log in button, located in the upper right-hand corner of the screen.
 You will need to enter your LawMail address and Georgetown University password.

 A printable set of instructions for Fuze Web Conferencing can be found HERE.

-- A Video Conferencing Best Practices FAQ, located at http://www.law.georgetown.edu/campus-services/ist/communications/Video-Conferencing-Best-Practices.cfm.
+- A Video Conferencing Best Practices FAQ is located at http://www.law.georgetown.edu/campus-services/ist/communications/Video-Conferencing-Best-Practices.cfm.

-- Video Conferencing Scheduling and Equipment Instructions, located at http://www.law.georgetown.edu/campus-services/ist/communications/VideoConferencing.cfm.
+- Video Conferencing Scheduling and Equipment Instructions are located at http://www.law.georgetown.edu/campus-services/ist/communications/VideoConferencing.cfm.

 - A quick-start guide is located at https://www.fuzebox.com/support/fuze-ed/quick-start-guides and

 - An on-demand tutorial is located at https://www.fuzebox.com/support/fuze-ed/on-demand-tutorials.

 - An overall Fuze tutorial is located at https://www.fuze.com/product#greatExperience.

 Another approach to academic continuity is the Law Center's digital classroom recording system.
 Faculty and students can request classroom recordings by using the form located at https://apps.law.georgetown.edu/class-recordings.